aragon/dao-templates/templates/company-board/README.md

 - `boardVoteSettings`: Array of [voteDuration, supportRequired, minAcceptanceQuorum] for votes by the organization's board members
 - `shareVoteSettings`: Array of [voteDuration, supportRequired, minAcceptanceQuorum] for votes by the organization's share holders
 - `financePeriod`: Initial duration for accounting periods
+- `useAgentAsVault`: Use an Agent app as a more advanced form of Vault app

 ## Deploying templates